 For any pages requiring a password, those will be hidden on your site until your guests enter the event password by clicking on the “Guest Only Details” box on your website.

 *For the mobile app, if you have your site (or some of your pages) set to private, then the event password will be needed to log in (along with the event handle).
 Once guests enter the event password into the mobile app though, they will unlock the site all at once upon log in.

 The last tab you’ll see is the ‘Admin Tab.’

 You can view the owner and admins of the site along with any pending admin invites.
 You can also add new admins, transfer ownership of the site to another admin, revoke admin privileges, and resend admin invites.
-Lastly you can view how your admins logged into their accounts which is denoted with an icon next to their name (an envelope represents an email and password login, the red ‘G+’ represents a google login, and the Facebook symbol represents a Facebook login.
+Lastly you can view how your admins created their accounts which is denoted with an icon next to their name (an envelope represents an email and password, the red ‘G+’ represents a Google login, and the Facebook symbol represents a Facebook login.